About Our Camps

 We can make age exemptions to keep siblings in the same camp.
 Please contact our Student & Instructor Services Non-Credit Office to ask about age exemptions for your children.

-Due to the small class sizes in Spring 2022, there will be no multi-camp or sibling discounts available.
-Discounts are available for Summer 2022, find details in the camp descriptions in our online registration system.
+Discounts are available for some camps, find details in the camp descriptions in our online registration system.

 VIRTUAL CAMPS